Apparel Search Glossary S

 scanties abbreviated panties for women.

 scapular a long wide band of cloth worn front and back over the shoulders as part of a monastic habit

 scarf a military or official sash usually indicative of rank; [Archaic] tippet; a broad band of cloth worn about the shoulders, around the neck, or over the head; a military or official sash usually indicative of rank

 scarlet any of various bright reds.
+Scarlet cloth.

 scuff a flat-soled slipper without quarter or heel strap [Compare mule]

 scrim a durable plain-woven usually cotton fabric for use in clothing, curtains, building, and industry.

 seaboot a very high waterproof boot used especially by sailors and fishermen

 sea green a moderate green or bluish green; a moderate yellow green.

 a cotton with especially

 long silky fiber.
 The very finest and most expensive cotton, in very